Rick Joyner: Controversy

-In 1998 Joyner's "MorningStar Ministries" was grossing $7 million a year, and that year it was denied a religious property tax exemption by the North Carolina Department of Revenue for an airplane, four tracts of vacant land, and two residential houses — one that Joyner lived in and one where Don Potter lived and had a recording studio.
+In 1998 Joyner's MorningStar Ministries was grossing $7 million a year, and that year it was denied a religious property tax exemption by the North Carolina Department of Revenue for an airplane, four tracts of vacant land, and two residential houses — one that Joyner lived in and one where Don Potter lived and had a recording studio.
 Department director John C. Bailey said, "[w]ith MorningStar there are a lot of tracts with costly improvements that affect tax liability significantly...
-If we did not limit exemptions, it would increase the burden on people, like you and me, who own homes that are not affiliated with any group.”
+If we did not limit exemptions, it would increase the burden on people, like you and me, who own homes that are not affiliated with any group."
 MorningStar appealed the Department of Revenue's denial.
-Also, Joyner's MorningStar Fellowship Church filed a $20 million lawsuit against York County, South Carolina over the unfinished 21 story hotel on their property that Jim Bakker had started in the 80s.
-The latest news is that MSFC has filed an appeal of Judge Hall's ruling “that MorningStar has not provided substantial evidence to back up its claims.”
+Also, Joyner's MorningStar Fellowship Church filed a $20 million lawsuit against York County, South Carolina, over the unfinished 21-story hotel on their property that Jim Bakker had started in the 1980s.
+MSFC filed an appeal of Judge Hall's ruling that "MorningStar has not provided substantial evidence to back up its claims."
 The building has never been finished and the county found the church in default after they missed a deadline to show their ability to fund the project.

 Controversy has also accompanied Joyner's support for Canadian revivalist Todd Bentley.
 Bentley has claimed that God heals the sick, and sometimes even raises people from the dead in his meetings—including three people in Pakistan—reports of which were carried by Morningstar TV which is part of Joyner's Heritage International Ministries.
-ABC's Nightline) reporting concerning the "Lakeland Revival," before his marital problems became news, that "Not a single claim of Bentley's healing powers could be independently verified."
+ABC's Nightline reporting concerning the "Lakeland Revival," before his marital problems became news, stated that "Not a single claim of Bentley's healing powers could be independently verified."
 However, the Charlotte Observer reported on the same series of meetings, "The revival's media relations staff has tried to document healings.
 They e-mailed the Observer information on 15 people reportedly healed, providing phone numbers for each and noting that 12 had received medical verification.
 The Observer contacted five, plus three whose names were not provided, including Burgee.
 Each said God had healed them through, or related to, Bentley and the Lakeland services."

-Joyner's public relationship with Bentley began when he appeared on stage in Lakeland with other church leaders to “lay hands” on Bentley.
+Joyner's public relationship with Bentley began when he appeared on stage in Lakeland with other church leaders to lay hands on Bentley.
 After Bentley's divorce from his wife in 2008, Joyner decided to oversee the process of "restoring" Bentley along with Jack Deere and Bill Johnson.
 Joyner made the announcement of the remarriage on March 9, 2009.
-He also released a statement as to why he chose to be a part of this restoration.
+He also released a statement as to why he chose to be a part of the restoration.

-There has also been some controversy about Joyner joining the Knights of Malta: Order of Saint John (chartered 1888).
+There has also been some controversy about Joyner joining the Knights of Malta (Russian tradition of the Knights Hospitaller).
 Joyner released a long statement explaining who they are and why he joined.